 - Use the stairs instead of the elevator

 - Take your dog out for longer walks

 - Walk with your children to school and play with them outside

 - Dance.
 Dancing allows you blow off steam and express yourself; it’s also a fun way of being active

 - Take up a new sport.
 Many sports allow you to start slowly and pick up the pace over time

 - Get yourself a pedometer (a device that counts the number of steps you take).
 Did you know that 10,000 steps a day is equivalent to half an hour of walking?

-The first negative consequence of inactivity is weight gain.
-The less you move, the fewer calories you expend.
-For example, spending 30 minutes watching TV rather than walking for 30 minutes can lead to a 2-pound weight gain per year.
 In addition to helping you maintain a healthy weight, physical activity has beneficial effects on your health in many different ways:

 - It improves your cardiovascular health